samruddhi3012/Public-Health-Data-Analysis/README.md

 ## 💡 Tools Used
 <!-- The [dataset](https://www.kaggle.com/datasets/prasad22/healthcare-dataset) :desktop_computer: used in this project is obtained from kaggle. -->
 * Tools : Microsoft Excel
-* Keywords: Healthcare Analytics, Data Analysis, Data Visualization, Pivot Table, PivotChart, VLOOKUP, Aggregate Functions, Trend Analysis
+* Keywords: Healthcare Analytics, Data Analysis, Data Visualization, Pivot Table, PivotChart, VLOOKUP, Aggregate Functions, Trend Analysis, Correlation

 ## 💡 Dashboard
 The dashboard analysing various metrics is presented as follows: